 Georgina left school and home at 16, lived in Australia and Canada.
 In her late twenties she took 'A' Levels, then graduated in Philosophy from Durham University.
 She co-wrote (as Jane Clack) Satellite City - a sitcom broadcast on BBC Wales in the 1990s.
-She lives in Cornwall and has been writing poetry since 2015.
-Her work has been published in a number of journals and anthologies, including: Luminous Echoes (Into the Void, 2016); Poems to Keep (Dempsey & Windle, 2017); The Journal; The Road to Clevedon Pier (Hedgehog Poetry Press, 2018); What the Elephant Said to the Peacock (Dempsey & Windle, 2018); South; Orbis; The Frogmore Papers; Runcible Spoon; The Moth; Shot Glass Journal.
-She has been twice shortlisted in the Bridport Prize (2015 & 2016); was Highly Commended in the YorkFest Poetry Competition 2018; was shortlisted in the Aesthetica Creative Writing Award 2019, the Bedford International Writing Competition 2019 and the Brian Dempsey Memorial Prize 2020.
+She lives in Cornwall, is a 'seer' for her sight-impaired husband and has been writing poetry since 2015.
+Her work has been published in a number of anthologies and journals, including: Luminous Echoes (Into the Void, 2016); Poems to Keep (Dempsey & Windle, 2017); The Journal; South; Orbis; The Frogmore Papers; Runcible Spoon; The Moth; Shot Glass Journal.
+She has twice been shortlisted in the Bridport Prize (2015 & 2016) and was Highly Commended in the YorkFest Poetry Competition 2018.
+She was shortlisted in the Aesthetica Creative Writing Award 2019, the Bedford International Writing Competition 2019 and the Brian Dempsey Memorial Prize 2020.

 All poems are copyright of the originating author.
 Permission must be obtained before using or performing others' poems.

 Do you want to be featured here?
 Submit your profile.